onzfonz/comp227/src/content/8/en/part8c.md

 };
 ```

-Notice that we need to take the string representation of the enum values for the comparison, that is why we do the mapping.
+Notice that *we need to call `toString` on the enum's values to do the comparison, which is why we do the mapping.

 One issue arises after these changes.
-Our data in file *data/entries.ts* does not conform to our types anymore:
+The values we were assigning to `weather` are throwing errors.
+Even in our data file *data/entries.ts*:

 ![vscode error rainy is not assignable to type Weather](../../images/8/30.png)

-This is because we cannot just assume a string is an enum.
+This is because *we cannot just assume a `string` is an `enum`*.

 We can fix this by mapping the initial data elements to the `DiaryEntry` type with the `toNewDiaryEntry` function: